The final inspection before settlement NSW is also known as a pre-settlement property inspection.

 You must look carefully, even for minor damages, as this will be your only opportunity to do so.

-2. Condition of the House
+- 2. Condition of the House

 Inclusions and Exclusions as per Contract

 Inclusions and exclusions fall under “special conditions” of the contract.
 These refer to items that need to remain in the house and items that need to be removed from the house, respectively.
+Always remember to double-check your contract if this special condition or if there are any clauses relevant to this.

 Inclusions can include things like TV units and built-in wardrobes.
 Exclusions can include items like furniture, lighting, and the like, depending on the agreement that the purchaser and vendor have made.